 Below are some suggestions and things to know to make the most out of your Pet Lover Show experience.

-TIP #2: Taking your pet with you can be lots of fun, and a good way to see if your pooch likes the food samples before you buy a giant bag of new-to-you organic, vegan and gluten-free gourmet dog food.
-On the other hand, however, shopping and browsing with your dog can also have its challenges.
+TIP #2: Taking your pet with you can be lots of fun, and a good way to see if your pooch likes the food samples before you buy a giant new bag of organic, vegan and gluten-free gourmet dog food.
+On the other hand, shopping and browsing with your dog can also have its challenges.

 TIP #3: If you take your dog(s) they might get the chance to have a massage, run in a race or “be discovered” by talent scouts from the SuperDogs show.
 They’ll also have the opportunity to sniff lots of other dogs.
 If you leave Fluffy or Bruno at home, however, they’ll miss out (but you’ll have an extra hand free to hold all your purchases).